harshakrishna15/yt-dlp-gui/README.md

 ## yt-dlp GUI

-A lightweight Tkinter interface for `yt-dlp` that handles installs and downloads for you—no command line needed.
+A lightweight Tkinter interface for `yt-dlp` that handles installs and downloads for you without a command line.

 ### Quick start

-1) Install Python with Tk support
+1. Install Python with Tk support

    - python.org builds include Tk.
    - Homebrew users: `brew install python-tk@3.12`.

-2) Create a virtual environment and install dependencies:
+2. Create a virtual environment and install dependencies:

 ```bash
 python3 -m venv .venv